PokemonAutomation/About/README.md

 ## Credits

-First of all credit goes to brianuuuSonic who first brought Arduino-based automation to Pokémon Sword/Shield.
+A lot of credit goes to brianuuuSonic who first brought Arduino-based automation to Pokémon Sword/Shield.
 Without his work to spur our interest in this area, we wouldn't have formed this group to begin with.

 **Major Contributors:**